Design it. Sell it. We print it.

 Screen printing typically involves more waste.
 The process uses cleaning agents, disposable stencils, and excess ink.
 For businesses focused on sustainability, sublimation offers a cleaner solution.

-Each printing process comes with advantages and trade-offs.
-Use this side-by-side breakdown to see which one best suits your production needs.
+Use this side-by-side breakdown to see which printing method best suits your needs.

 ProsCons